-We have audited the compliance of the West Holmes Local School District with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to its major federal program for the year ended June 30, 2009.
-West Holmes Local School District's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to its major federal program is the responsibility of the West Holmes Local School District's management.
-Our responsibility is to express an opinion on West Holmes Local School District's compliance based on our audit.
+We have audited the compliance of the West Holmes Local School District (the School District) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to its major federal programs for the year ended June 30, 2010.
+The School District's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to its major federal programs is the responsibility of the School District's management.
+Our responsibility is to express an opinion on the School District's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circulars A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about West Holmes Local School District's compliance with those requirements and performing such other procedures, as we considered necessary in the circumstances.
+An audit includes examining, on a test basis, evidence about the School District's compliance with those requirements and performing such other procedures, as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination on West Holmes Local School District's compliance with those requirements.
+Our audit does not provide a legal determination on the School District's compliance with those requirements.

-In our opinion, West Holmes Local School District complied, in all material respects, with the requirements referred to above that are applicable to its major federal program for the year ended June 30, 2009.
+In our opinion, the School District complied, in all material respects, with the requirements referred to above that are applicable to its major federal programs for the year ended June 30, 2010.

-West Holmes Local School District Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133 Page 2
+West Holmes Local School District Report on Compliance with Requirements Applicable to Each Major Program and on Internal Control Over Compliance in Accordance With OMB Circular A-133 Page 2